It started in early February when a friend spoke about the new diet in the Real Meal Revolution Red Book.

 I have learnt to make real chicken fat that I use as lard and have no need to use much coconut oil.
 All loaf type recipes I make in a silicone muffin pan and freeze for a quick addition to my food that I take to work.
 All nuts and seeds are roasted and frozen for delicious additions to muffins and salads.

-My greatest highlight was to attend the LCHF Summit in February this year.
-I attended the Public day and had the pleasure of meeting Prof Tim Noakes and Dr Eric Westman.
+My greatest highlight was to have the pleasure of meeting Prof Tim Noakes and Dr Eric Westman low carb summit.
 The other speakers were incredible with their presentations.
 I requested and received the program in PDF and have forwarded it to my contacts who are interested in Banting.
-There are wonderful Nuggets extracts from the Summit on various FaceBook sites.
+There are wonderful Nuggets extracts from the Summit on various Facebook sites.
 There is so much information and help with online courses, meal plans and recipes.

 Besides the 24 kg I have lost, I have dropped 2 dress sizes and even my shoes are too loose now.
 Banting is now a way of life it was so easy to lose the weight.
 I feel incredibly healthy and liberated.